palonso/keras-onnx-tensorflow-converter/README.md

 ```

 ## Usage
-`k2pb.py` is the main script in this repository.
-It takes a Keras (.h5) file as input and produces a TensorFlow Protocol Buffer (.pb) as output using ONNX as an intermediate exchange format.
+`k2pb.py` takes a Keras (.h5) file as input and produces a TensorFlow Protocol Buffer (.pb) as output using ONNX as an intermediate exchange format.
 By setting the flag `--rename` or specifing `--input` or `--outout` the model's input and output can be renamed.

 ```ShellSession
 python3 src/k2pb.py --help